Rules for rent increases in private renting vary according to the type of tenancy you have. Most private tenants have an assured shorthold tenancy.

 Rent increases for periodic tenants

-After a fixed-term expires or if you never had a fixed term agreement, your rent can be increased if:
+Your rent can be increased after a fixed-term expires or if you never had a fixed term agreement.

 - you agree to the increase